-- Students planning to study science or a medical field beyond high school are encouraged to complete Chemistry, Physics, Anatomy, Physiology, and may also complete the SENCAP Health program. - All Juniors are strongly encouraged to be enrolled in two terms of Science.
+- 30 Credits (Biology, Physical Science, +10 additional science credits) - Students planning to attend post-secondary schooling are encouraged to complete, at minimum, Physics and Chemistry beyond Biology and Physical Science. - Students planning to study science or a medical field beyond high school are encouraged to complete Chemistry, Physics, Anatomy, Physiology, and may also complete the SENCAP Health program. - All juniors are strongly encouraged to be enrolled in two terms of Science.